 institutions both public and private), but it happens more and more that during

-- Although the courses have been conceived to answer the needs of
+Although the courses have been mostly conceived to answer the needs of

 postgraduate students, doctoral

-students and researchers that need the methods taught in their research projects,
+students and researchers who need the methods taught in their research projects, there a no formal

-As an undergraduate student you might however find it difficult to find
+As an undergraduate student you might however find it difficult to obtain

 the Internet or in your local network, happen.
 Waiting some time